TonicBoomerKewl/TonicGuardian/README.md

 # TonicGuardian Memory Editor! <img align="right" src="https://cdn.discordapp.com/avatars/203451754275143681/a_041f8c88acda3ecf5177668b4ee58a54.gif"/>
 ### By: **TonicBoomerKewl#8349**!
-- For Editing An Android Emulator's Memory from The Command Line.
+- For Editing An Android Emulator's Memory From The Command Line.

 # Features:
 - Use the **Help** Command for a **Full List of Commands**.